sasha-fedorov/rubiks-cube/README.md

 Details on the improvements made to achieve high Lighthouse scores are available  [here](./documentation/testing.md#lighthouse).

+## Credits

+- Solving method and structure: [SolveTheCube.com](https://solvethecube.com/)
+- World records and official data: [World Cube Association (WCA)](https://www.worldcubeassociation.org/)
+- Photos, data tables, and record timelines sourced from [WCA](https://www.worldcubeassociation.org/) (used under fair use for educational purposes)
+- Flag emojis representing competitors regions: [OpenMoji](https://openmoji.org/)

 ## License / Usage

 This project is for **educational and non-commercial use only**.

-All third-party data and images are credited to their original sources.
+All third-party data and images are credited to their original sources in [Credits](#credits).